ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Steps to resolve**

-1. Check the CPU and memory size of the hosts.
-The hosts must have at least 4 vCPU and 16 memory.
+1. In each zone, check the CPU and memory size of the hosts.
+  * Across all hosts in a zone, at least 3 CPU total must be available.
+  * Across all hosts in a zone, at least 4 GB memory total must be available.
 2. [Attach 3 more hosts to the location](/docs/satellite?topic=satellite-hosts#attach-hosts).
 3. [Assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least one host to each of the three zones to add capacity for control plane operations.
 Keep in mind that when you scale up the location control plane, scale evenly in multiples of 3, and assign the hosts evenly across zones.